 NOTE 1: The communication between ASP client and ASP server is out of 3GPP scope.

 The DC-AF (Data Collection AF) is introduced to collect the UE data from ASP server.
-Then it can expose the UE data to NWDAF consumer using a new interface (Nw).
-In SA2 point of view, the ASP Server and DC-AF seen as AF.
+Then it can expose the UE data to NWDAF consumer using Nnf.
+In SA WG2 point of view, the ASP Server and DC-AF seen as AF.

-NOTE 2: SA2 point of view DC-AF and ASP seen as AF and decomposition of AF is out of scope of SA2.
+NOTE 2: SA WG2 point of view DC-AF and ASP seen as AF and decomposition of AF is out of scope of SA WG2.

+NOTE 3: This solution can apply to both direct and indirect UE data reporting when DC-AF is in untrusted domain.
+In SA2 perspective, both have the same impact to 5GC.

 Figure 6.64.1.1-1